owgit/ai-music-mix-analyzer/.github/README.md

   <p>Analyze, visualize, and optimize your mixes with professional-grade audio tools</p>
 </div>

+## 🚨 Important Notice: Private Branch for Advanced Features

+A new **private branch** exists that contains critical features including **user authentication** and advanced proprietary algorithms.
+This private branch represents the core of the application and is not part of the public open-source repository.

+**Collaborators & Monetization:**
+If you are interested in contributing to these advanced features, collaborating on development, or discussing monetization opportunities, I am open to suggestions and partnership proposals!
+Please reach out directly via [GitHub](https://github.com/owgit), [my website](https://uygarduzgun.com), or create an issue to start a discussion.

+Let's innovate together!

 ## ✨ What is Music Mix Analyzer?

 Music Mix Analyzer is an open-source, Python-based web application designed for professional audio analysis.
 It provides in-depth insights into your music mixes with advanced DSP algorithms, beautiful visualizations, and AI-powered recommendations.